siribi/CODEML_WORKFLOW/README.md

 It can be smart to add a species abbreviation to all fasta entries, so that they can be searched and filtered on the basis of this name.
 My scripts do some sorting and filtering on the basis of such abbreviations.
 Scripts to edit fasta headers can be found in the fasta_prep directory.

-NB: I have experienced that Guidance errors out on predicted genes from genome cds, so I have run such files through Transdecoder first.

 ####################################################################################
 Part 1a: Preparation of input files and running the distmat algorithm in EMBOSS.